waggle-sensor/pywaggle/docs/writing-a-plugin.md

 You'll also see a number of messages related to rabbitmq.

 These are simply indicating the our plugin is waiting to connect to the Waggle ecosystem.
 This is normal when testing a standalone plugin without the rest of the Waggle stack.
-Plugin will simply queue up measurements in-memory until they exit.
+Plugins will simply queue up measurements in-memory until they exit.